decred/dcrdocs/docs/wallets/cli/dcrwallet-tickets.md

 ## VSP voting

- You can find a list of VSP [here](../../proof-of-stake/how-to-stake.md#pos-using-a-voting-service-provider-vsp).
+ You can find a list of VSPs [here](../../proof-of-stake/how-to-stake.md#pos-using-a-voting-service-provider-vsp).

  Once you have decided on a VSP, delegating voting to a VSP for purchased tickets is accomplished with the following configuration options set in your dcrwallet.conf file.